kitchensjn/tskit_arg_visualizer/plotting.md

 ## edge_type

 Pathing type for edges between nodes.
 Options:
-* "line" (default) - simple straight lines between the nodes
+* "line" - simple straight lines between the nodes
-* "ortho" - custom pathing (see pathing.md for more details, should only be used with full ARGs)
+* "ortho" - custom pathing (see [pathing.md](pathing.md) for more details, should only be used with full ARGs)

 ## subset_nodes (EXPERIMENTAL)